Principles of Marketing

 Summer 2017 Online Course, Four Week Undergraduate Session

 The purpose of this page is to provide a short overview of the summer online version of MKTG 380 taught by Dr. Clarke.
 Please read this page carefully and contact me if you have any questions.

 This is primarily an Asynchronous course with online video lectures, video cases, and other learning activities.
-It is a relatively self-paced online course with nine major benchmarks (three online exams and six online assignments) to complete by designated deadlines during the four-week summer session.
+It is a relatively self-paced online course with six major benchmarks (three online exams and three online assignments) to complete by designated deadlines during the four-week summer session.
 You do not need to be present at JMU in order to complete course requirements.

 Marketing The Core, (2013), Fifth Edition, by Kerin Hartley, and Rudelius, New York: McGraw Hill-Irwin.
 ISBN# 978-0-07-802892-2.
 You will need the FIFTH edition of this book by the first day of class in order to complete the required homework assignments and study for your tests.
 You only need this textbook.
 You do NOT need the associated Connect product.

 Registration and Requests for Overrides: